feng1st/coframework/README.md

 ### 3.5 Extension Sessions and Globally Routing-by-Context

+The Extension System provided several utilities to manage an "extension session" and the `BizScenario` objects in it.

+> An extension session is a session in which all the **Extensible** invocations and routing happen.

+#### 3.5.1 The Global Routing-by-Context Setting

-Considering and designing the routing approaches for every **Extensible** interface might be quite a chore.
-You can make some specifications such as every **Ability** method should have one `BizScenarioParam` parameter, and every **ExtensionPoint** interface should be annotated by the `@RouteByContext`.
-Or, you can set the application property `coframework.ext.route-by-context-by-default` true to make all **Extensible** route by context:
+Designing the routing approaches for every **Extensible** interface might be quite a chore.
+For example, you need to make some specifications such as every **Ability** method should have one `BizScenarioParam` parameter, and every **ExtensionPoint** interface should be annotated by the `@RouteByContext`.

+Instead, you can set the application property `coframework.ext.route-by-context-by-default` true to make all **Extensible** route by context:

 ```properties
 coframework.ext.route-by-context-by-default=true
 ```

+#### 3.5.2 Automatic Extension Sessions

-By setting this property, you need to make sure there is a `BizScenario` object in the stack of the `BizScenarioContext` upon the calling of an **Extensible**.
+By setting the `coframework.ext.route-by-context-by-default` property, you need to make sure there is a `BizScenario` object in the stack of the `BizScenarioContext` upon the calling of an **Extensible**.
 The Extension System provided an `@ExtensionSession` annotation to do this job.

 The `@ExtensionSession` annotation set up a plugin, which will try to resolve a `BizScenario` object from the arguments, put it in the stack, and then call the actual method.